-Currently, we operate out of office and classroom space donated by our Queens Borough President at Queens Borough Hall in Kew Gardens, Queens during our renovation of a landmarked building at Fort Totten in Bayside, Queens.
+Currently, we operate out of office and classroom space donated by Queens Borough President Melinda Katz at Queens Borough Hall in Kew Gardens during the renovation of our landmark building at Fort Totten in Bayside, Queens.

-The Center for the Women of New York, formerly the Queens Women’s Center, is designed to be a research and conference center and “living” museum, dedicated to recording and aiding women’s struggles to achieve full equality in our society.
-Through a Women’s Studies Committee, we will record the history of the women’s movement in the areas of economy, legal resources, culture, education, religion, art forms (arts, crafts, music, dance, theatre), sports, labor, business and all policies and practices that affect the lives of women and their families.
+The new Center at Fort Totten is designed to be a research and conference center and “living” museum, dedicated to recording and aiding women’s struggles to achieve full equality in our society.
+Through a Women’s Studies Committee, we will record the history of the women’s movement in the areas of economy, legal resources, culture, education, religion, the arts, sports, labor, business and all policies and practices that affect the lives of women and their families.

 The first action of the CWNY was to spotlight domestic violence and spearhead the effort in the courts to overcome legal obstacles to providing adequate protection for women who live in crisis situations.
 Our efforts in this area continue.
 We are part of the Queens Borough President’s Task Force on Sexual Harassment and Domestic Violence, as well as other groups working in this vital area to provide services to victims and for educational programs aimed at prevention of these crimes.